Julian Critchley: Later life

 After his retirement he was expelled from the mainstream Conservative party for backing the Pro-Euro Conservative Party in the 1999 European Parliament election.
-He died the next year in Hereford from prostate cancer aged 69.
-He was married twice, and had four children.
-In later life he settled in Shropshire at Ludlow, and was buried in the parish churchyard at Wistanstow near Craven Arms.
+In later life he settled in Shropshire at Ludlow.
+Having separated from his second wife, he lived with Prue Bellak, with whom he had previously been in a relationship many years earlier, at the Sorbonne; they reunited by chance towards the end of his time as an MP.
+In 2000, he was further diagnosed with bone cancer and a brain tumour.
+His health declined steadily and he died in hospital at Hereford on 9 September 2000, at the age of 69.
+He was buried in the parish churchyard at Wistanstow near Craven Arms.

 Critchley became highly regarded as a witty and acerbic political writer and journalist, increasingly so towards the end of his life.
 His 1994 volume of memoirs, A Bag of Boiled Sweets, was described by Jeremy Paxman as "the most entertaining set of political memoirs to have been published in years".
 He also wrote two mystery novels set in Parliament, Hung Parliament and Floating Voter, which feature an MP turned sleuth apparently based on Critchley himself along with a mixture of real and invented MPs, the latter providing the victims and suspects.